SpatialTranscriptomicsResearch/st_spot_detector/README.md

 # ST Aligner

-A web tool for automatic spot detection and positional adjustments for ST Datasets.
+A web tool for automatic spot detection and positional adjustments for ST datasets.

 The arrays used to generate ST Datasets may contain positional variations due to printing artifacts.
-This web tool aims to detect correct spot positions using the Cy3 using the Cy3 fluorescence image, and then generate a file that can be used to adjust the coordinates of ST data.
+This web tool aims to detect correct spot positions using the images generated from the ST protocol.
+In order to obtain relevant experimental data, it is also possible to automatically select the spots which are located under the tissue, using a corresponding HE image.
+The spot positions and selections are further adjustable to one's own needs.
+A file is generated which contains the corrected spot coordinates of the ST data.

 NOTE: this software is currently not yet fully functional and is in a testing stage of development.